Fernando Tatís Jr.: 2023 season

 As a result of punishment stemming from his failed drug test in 2022, Tatís missed the first 20 games of the 2023 season.

 While playing for the Padres' Triple-A affiliate El Paso Chihuahuas, Tatís recorded 17 hits and 15 RBIs in 33 at bats, including a three-home run, eight-RBI game on April 13, 2023.
-With the Padres signing free agent shortstop Xander Bogaerts, Tatis was moved to right field, where he won a Gold Glove after leading all NL defenders with 27 defensive runs saved.
+With the Padres signing free agent shortstop Xander Bogaerts, Tatís was moved to right field, where he won a Gold Glove after leading all NL defenders with 27 defensive runs saved.
 His 12 assists were the second most among NL outfielders, trailing only Lane Thomas.
 He was also voted by fans as the winner of the Platinum Glove Award.
 In the 2023 season, Tatís slashed .257/.322/.449 with 25 home runs and 78 runs batted in in 141 major league games.

 2024 season

-Tatis began the year with San Diego, playing in 80 games and slashing .279/.354/.468 with 14 home runs and 36 RBI.
+Tatís began the year with San Diego, playing in 80 games and slashing .279/.354/.468 with 14 home runs and 36 RBI.
 On June 24, 2024, he was placed on the injured list with a femoral stress reaction in his right quadricep.
 Tatis was transferred to the 60–day injured list on August 21.
 He was activated on September 2.
-He finished with the season playing 102 games and slashing .276/.340/.492 with 21 home runs and 49 RBI.
+He finished with the season playing 102 games and batting .276/.340/.492 with 21 home runs and 49 RBI.

 On October 6, in Game 2 of the National League Division Series against the Los Angeles Dodgers, Tatís hit two home runs in a single game.
 His first home run of the game puts the Padres on the board 1–0 in the top of the first, and his second home run of the game in the top of the ninth extended the Padres lead to 10–1 that set the Padres' franchise postseason record of 6 home runs in a single postseason game.